jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Is now in more than 1 place.
     - [x] "1.
 Diagram Expression" folder:
         - [x] Describes Basic Diagram Elements.
-        - [x] The argument, that the diagram elements must be quickly introduced at the beginning, I am not sure about that anymore.
-So not sure if this actually must be at the beginning of the documentation anymore.
+        - [x] The argument, that the diagram elements might be quickly introduced at the beginning, I am not sure about that anymore.
+So not sure if this actually should be at the beginning of the documentation anymore.
     - [x] "6.
 Expression\1.
 Diagrams"
         - [x] Seems less finished up.
 I am not sure I would want to put that at the top of the documentation or at least not in this state.
     - [x] "7.
 Other Topics\9.
 Old or Boring\About Programming In General.doc"